 The student intern will be responsible for completing a daily log sheet.
 A short activity statement for each day the intern works at the assigned internship site should be noted on the log sheet along with the number of hours the intern worked each day (up to the required 150 hours).
-One "Internship Daily Log" form should be completed for each week worked and turned into the IPC weekly.
+One "Internship Daily Log" form should be completed for each week worked.
 This form may be copied as necessary.